kairosity/mp3-snapathon/testing.md

 ### Test Hypotheses:

-1. Harriet's image will be disqualified, its total points reduced to 0.
+1. Harriet's image will be disqualified, its total points reduced to 0 and it will not receive an award.

 2. Eoghan1's image "Zebby" will come first with 6 points.